Luizerko/indigenous_clusters_and_communities/docs/DATASET.md

 ### Text Processing

 The text processing stage focused on preparing item descriptions extracted from the Tainacan collection for downstream modeling.
-This process initially perfectly preserved the linguistic characteristics of the original texts, such as Portuguese accents and indigenous vocabulary, while standardizing the input (e.g. converting all text to lowercase).
+This process initially perfectly preserved the linguistic characteristics of the original texts, such as Portuguese accents and indigenous vocabulary, while standardizing the input simply by converting all text to lowercase.
 As we dove deeper, however, we faced a few challenges that required targeted preprocessing solutions.

 #### Token Limitations and GPU Constraints

 Our initial obstacle came from hardware constraints, specifically, running on an RTX 4070 with 8GB of VRAM.
-Because one of our main training strategies relied on unsupervised contrastive learning (more on that on the [clustering documentation](https://github.com/Luizerko/master_thesis/tree/main/docs/CLUSTERING.md)), which benefits from larger batch sizes for generating "negative samples", we needed to limit the number of tokens per description to maintain efficient training.
+Because one of our main training strategies relied on *unsupervised contrastive learning* (more on that on the [clustering documentation](https://github.com/Luizerko/master_thesis/tree/main/docs/CLUSTERING.md)), which benefits from larger batch sizes for generating "negative samples", we needed to limit the number of tokens per description to maintain efficient training.
 While experimenting, we found that only 856 descriptions (out of ~21K) exceeded 128 tokens.
 So, truncating inputs to 128 tokens proved a reasonable compromise.

 Actually, during training, we could still experiment with slightly longer descriptions thanks to batch sizes of 16 fitting into memory and being a reasonable enough number for our unsupervised method.
-However, the interpretability pipeline, particularly using integrated gradients, were much more memory intensive.
+However, the interpretability pipeline, particularly using *integrated gradients*, were much more memory intensive.
 Therefore, 128 tokens became our hard upper limit.

 <p align="center">
   <img src="../assets/token_len_dist.png" alt="Token length distribution." width="60%" style="margin-top: 20px;" />